 - heightened emotions

 Some studies have shown that acupuncture for RA either doesn’t help or doesn’t provide enough evidence to show either way.
-A review of published studies from Tufts Medical Center and Tufts University School of Medicine concluded that while there were some positive outcomes, more research is needed.
+A review of published studies from Tufts Medical Center and Tufts University School of Medicine concluded that while there were

 An article in the journal Rheumatology notes that most of the positive trials come from China, and negative studies performed in China are rare.
 The authors believe that there isn’t enough evidence to support the idea that acupuncture treats RA, because the studies are too small and aren’t high quality.